wso2/docs-mi/en/docs/reference/connectors/amazons3-connector/amazons3-connector-example.md

 ## Deployment

 Follow these steps to deploy the exported CApp in the integration runtime.
+For more info on deploying artifacts, refer to the [Deploying Artifacts]({{base_path}}/develop/deploy-artifacts.md).

 **Deploying on Micro Integrator**